jackiechen930812/mixup_to_random_extreme/README.md

 *      ./results/sum_up

 * ./mixup.py  :   original mixup function: Beta Distribution with vector
-* ./mixup_v2.py : modified mixup function: Beta Distribution with matrix (2 loss function)
-* ./mixup_v3.py : modified mixup function: Gaussian Distribution with matrix(2 loss function)
+* ./mixup_v2.py : modified mixup function: Matrix-Mixup + Gaussian Distribution
 * ./train.py
     (Modify line 25 during training.
 If you use the original mixup, change it to import mixup as mp Use the modified mixup to import mixup_v2 as mp)